gareth-kmet/AugmentationIdeals/README.md

 torsions of groups.
 </p>

-**NOTES**: This project assumes that the group is communative although the thesis does not, and in fact it the focus of the thesis when the group is not communative.
+**NOTES**: This project assumes that the group is communative although the thesis does not, and in fact it is the focus of the thesis when the group is not communative.
 This choice was made to make some of the proofs easier but also since `Pow (Ideal (MonoidAlgebra R G)) ℕ` is no longer defined when
 `G` is non-abelian.
 This project also assumes that the ring has no zero divisors to make proofs easier.